Don’t want to read? No problem! You can listen to me reading the article to you by clicking the play button above.

 4. The crowd should be able to aggregate individual opinions into one collective decision.

-The purpose is to document and showcase universal keys to finding a wealthy life that we can emulate; that we can take pieces of and apply to our own unique lives to create our own “wealth.”
+The purpose is to document and showcase universal keys to finding a wealthy life that we can emulate; that we can take pieces of and apply to our own unique lives to create our own “true wealth.”

-Notice that wealth is in quotes.
+Notice that true wealth is in quotes.
 Yes, this will include money, of course, because that's what we all think of when we think of wealth!
-But, it also will include other areas of life that will encompass a picture of true wealth (physical, emotional, social, spiritual).
+But, it also will include other areas of life that will encompass true wealth (physical, emotional, social, spiritual).

 Harry Duran, podcaster and writer at A Life Worth Living, makes a point on taking insights & suggestions from others when he says: